getodk/docs/src/collect-connect.rst

 If you'd just like to try out ODK Collect without setting up a server, you can use the demo server which provides some sample forms.
 You can set this up by tapping :guilabel:`Try a demo` at the bottom of the screen when you first launch Collect.

+If you'd like to connect Collect to more than one server (or to the same server using different users) you can :ref:`add a new Project <collect-add-project>` for each server (or user).

 .. _collect-connect-qr-code:

 Configure server from QR code